kij-exe/physics-engine/README.md

-# 2d Physics engine in javascript
+# Geometry / physics simulations
 https://kij-exe.github.io/physics-engine/

-A "physics engine" project as a playground for some simulations.
+Developed for my own educational purposes.
+I have implemented various concepts of computational geometry and put them into simulations with a trivial user interface.
+These include:
+- Raycasting
+- Vector projection
+- Three body simulation
+- "Counting PI" simulation of colliding blocks

 The website presents four setups to play around with.
-Explanations are given on the website.
+Explanations are given below the canvas.